Distance: 27.5 miles

 Some of this route is covered in words and pictures at toughascent.com.

 The Santa Monica Mountains are THE road network for cycling in the LA area (see LesB’s excellent overview in the comments section of this ride and follow its links).
-Everything between Hwy 101 in the north, the ocean in the south, and between Deer Canyon Rd. to the west and Topanga Canyon Blvd. to the east is worth exploring, except the major through-routes.
+Everything between Hwy 101 in the north, the ocean in the south, and between Deer Creek Rd. to the west and Topanga Canyon Blvd. to the east is worth exploring, except the major through-routes.
 If you haven’t been there, it’s pretty much the exact opposite of your LA stereotype—lovely serpentining climbs and descents on small roads largely without car traffic or houses, through wild, rocky, shrubby, narrow, steep canyons.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)